kodecocodes/i10t/user-notifications/user-notifications.markdown

 `didReceive(_:completionHandler:)` is called with the action response and a completion closure.
 The closure must be called when you're done with the action, and it requires a parameter indicating what should happen next.
 Here is some detail on what you did:

-1. When setting up your UNNotificationActions, you gave the star action an identifier of *star*, which you check here to catch responses of this type.
+1. When setting up your `UNNotificationActions`, you gave the star action an identifier of *star*, which you check here to catch responses of this type.
 Inside, you have a `TODO` for implementing the star animation that you'll soon revisit.
 You let the animation continue for 2 seconds via `DispatchQueue.main.after` before calling the completion closure.
 2. `completion` takes an enum value defined by `UNNotificationContentExtensionResponseOption`.
 In this case, you've used `dismissAndForwardAction`, which dismisses the notification and allows the app an opportunity to act on the response.
 (Alternative values include `doNotDismiss`, which keeps the notification on screen and `dismiss`, which doesn't pass the action along to the app after dismissal)
 3. For the dismiss action, the extension dismisses immediately and forwards the action along to the app to handle.

 Your current implementation of the star action leaves something to be desired—specifically, the stars!
 The starter project already contains everything you need for this animation, but it's not yet available to the Notification Content extension's target.

 In the project navigator, expand the **Utiltiies** and then **Star Animatior** group and select both files inside.
 ![width=40% bordered](./images/star-animator.png)

 Open the File inspector in the utilities pane of Xcode, and select **ContentExtension** under **Target Membership**.